dzbo/lsp-utils/docs/modules/LSP4.md

 **`Throws`**

 -   When `digitalAssetAddress` is not a valid address.
--   When the contract deployed at `digitalAssetAddress` address does not support the `ERC725Y` interface id.
+-   When the contract deployed at `digitalAssetAddress` does not support the `ERC725Y` interface id.
 -   When the length for `LSP4Creators[]` is not a valid LSP2 array length value.

 **`See`**